 - Search for pet walkers in your area: A quick Google search will turn up pet walking agencies in your area.
 Look to a dog walking service like Wag!, which offers pet parents access to insured and fully-vetted walkers who go the extra mile to care for your dog.

 - Visit local pet stores: Sometimes pet walkers will post their information with local pet stores so that it will be seen by pet owners.
 This may help you find pet walkers who aren’t advertised online.

-- Your pet’s needs: Understanding what your pet needs is the first step in hiring a great pet walker.
-Make a list of attributes or requirements that your ideal pet walker would have.
+Understanding what your pet needs is the first step in hiring a great pet walker.

 - How frequently does your pet need to be walked?